Przemo246/Oniofocus/README.md

-# oniofocus
+# Oniofocus
-This is a project I created on front-end bootcamp at InfoShare Academy.
-The design and code is entirely mine (no copy &amp; paste), the concept is taken from an already existing online timer - pomofocus.io.
+This is a project I created on front-end bootcamp at **InfoShare Academy**.
+The design and code is entirely mine (no copy &amp; paste).
+The concept is taken from an already existing online timer - **pomofocus.io**.